Vegan and vegetarian

 Pad Thai

 The national dish Pad Thai is always a good idea!
-A good Pad Thai should have a beautiful orange-red color due to the mixture of tamarind paste and fish sauce and at the same time taste somewhat sweet-sour and savory.
+A good Pad Thai should have a beautiful orange-red color due to the mixture of tamarind paste and fish- or soy sauce and at the same time taste somewhat sweet-sour and savory.
 In addition to rice noodles, tofu, spring onions, bean sprouts, ground peanuts and a piece of lime, which you can squeeze over the Pad Thai, should not be missing on the plate.
 On the tables you will find a selection of different soy, vinegar and chili sauces, with which you can refine your Pad Thai according to your wishes.
 Since Pad Thai is usually fried with an egg, you should make sure to tell the cook to leave the egg out of the dish, if you want to enjoy your meal vegan.
 Sometimes the Pad Thai is also prepared with shrimp, which you can also look out for.

 Wollt ihr Pad Thai in einer veganen Variante nachkochen, könnt ihr gerne mein oben verlinktes, lange perfektioniertes, Rezept ausprobieren.